Edward Mason Eggleston: Style and the Golden Age of Illustration

 Eggleston painted to create illustrations.
 He was a successful illustrator during the 1920s and 1930s, a period included in the Golden Age of Illustration.

-Such illustrators also include Leonora Goddard and James Arthur, Rudolph F. Ingerle, Jules Erbit, McClelland Barclay, C. Allan Gilbert, C. Warde Traver, Clarence F. Underwood, Hamilton King, Frederick Duncan, Henry Clive, J. Ross Bryson, Zoe Mozert, Frank Desch, Philip Boileau, J. Knowles Hare, Adelaide Hiebel, Zula Kenyon, Bradshaw Crandell, Rolf Armstrong, Earl Christy, Penrhyn Stanlaws, Coles Phillips, Valentine Sandberg, Neysa McMein, Haskell Coffin, and Gene Pressler.

-The work of these artists, Eggleston included, was influenced by what would sell to the American public.
+The work of artists, Eggleston included, was influenced by what would sell to the American public.
 While boundaries were pushed with some images, such as in areas of nudity and sexuality, publishers sought images that would sell.

 One aspect of Modernism (of which Art Deco is part) was that artists were resisting a status quo.
 It meant an artist deciding for himself or herself what standards he would aspire to achieve.
 By the very nature of illustration, art in which a publisher or editor has a say, the artist's deciding for himself the standards he will meet is limited.

 Early life and education

 Eggleston was born in Ashtabula, Ohio.
 By his late teens, he was living in Columbus, and was counted there in US Census in 1900.

 He attended the Columbus Art School.
-Among his teachers for his "early training" were John N. Piersche (taught drawing at North High School), Alice Schille (studied in Paris, taught drawing, watercolor and composition at Columbus Art School), Albert C. Fauley (studied in Paris, teacher at Columbus Art School), and Harriet L. Dunn (painter active in Columbus, New York, Philadelphia, Boston & Chicago).

-About age 22, he entered his art in the Ohio State Fair in Columbus in 1901 and 1902, winning five awards each year.
-In April 1903, he held an exhibition at the Columbus Pen and Pencil club, showing 30 of his paintings.

 He was married in Montgomery, Ohio in 1907 to Ethel Grace Leland.
 Around 1908, they moved to Rochester, New York, where he was listed as a "designer" in the 1909 and 1910 city directory.

-For several years, he worked for others.
-He listed himself as an artist beginning in the 1910 census and 1911 Rochester city directory.
-Some of the work was for a commercial engraver in Rochester.
-Also, he may have worked for a printer from 1915 to 1917 in New York City; there is overlap where his name began to appear in both city directories in 1915.
-In 1916, Rochester’s directory reported him as having moved to New York City.

 By 1918, Eggleston established his own business in Brooklyn, describing himself as a commercial illustrator in his registration for the draft.